HAVE A GO AT OLYMPIC SPORTS

 However, before Joseph could race again in the eight, he competed alongside Angus Dawson in the men's pair at the World Rowing Cup II.
 Impressive performances throughout the competition saw the pair claim a bronze medal.

-Throughout 2024, Joseph has continued to train and compete in the men's eight.
-He featured in the crew's fourth place finish at the World Rowing Cup II in May.
+In 2024, Joseph has continued to train and compete with the men's eight.
+At the World Rowing Cup II, he featured in the crew's fourth place finish.